thieu1995/mealpy/docs/source/pages/general/advances/constraint_optimization.rst

 Constraint Optimization
 =======================

-For this problem, we recommend the user define a punish function.
-The more objective violates, the more punishment function will be.
+For this problem, we recommend that the user defines a punishment function.
+The more the objective is violated, the greater the punishment function will be.
-Therefore, the fitness will get bigger, and the solution will be had less chance to choose in the updating process.
+As a result, the fitness will increase, and the solution will have a lower chance of being selected in the updating process.

 * Declare problem dictionary: